ajlb/homework-week-2/README.md

 ## Introduction ##

 This is my professional portfolio.
 In it you'll find the projects I've been working on as well as a contact form and links to my social media.
-It is built using Bootstrap 4, relying on the grid system and some flexbox CSS as well.
+It is built using Bootstrap 4 and css and liberal doses of coffee.

 ## Usage ##